browserengineering/book/book/text.md

 incrementally.
 It might seem more efficient to change everything at once, that efficiency brings with it a risk of failure: trying to do so much that you get confused and have to abandon the whole refactor.
+So take a moment to test that your browser still works before you move on.

 Anyway, this refactor isolated all of the text-handling code into its own method, with the main `token` function just branching on the tag